j-seixas/dotfiles/README.md

 These are my dotfiles.
-I'm on Manjaro Linux using Awesome-WM.
+I'm on Manjaro Linux using i3-WM.